Cleveland Clinic logo

 A note from Cleveland Clinic

-Cysticercosis is an illness you get when you’re infected with the eggs of the parasite Taenia solium.
-While you might not have heard of it where you live, cysticercosis can cause serious illness.
-If you live in or are traveling to an area where cysticercosis is common, following a few simple hygiene habits can help keep you safe.
+You may not have heard of it where you live, but cysticercosis is common in many parts of the world.
+Rarely, it can cause serious illness.
+If you live in or are traveling to an area where cysticercosis is common, following a few simple guidelines can help keep you safe.

 Learn more about the Health Library and our editorial process.